Develop5/PlaywrightDemo/README.md

 *I am here:*
 - [ ] Section 29: Cucumber HTML Report (Parallel and Retry)

-    Chapter 215.
-Adding more GET automation tests to our suite - part 1
+    Chapter 216.
+Adding more GET automation tests to our suite - part 2

+    dataTable is an object that contain data defined for a new step (not the whole scenario)